Andhra Pradesh Legislature becomes first state assembly to begin budget session under COVID-19 shadow

-Andhra Pradesh Legislature becomes first state assembly to begin budget session under COVID-19 shado
+Andhra Legislature becomes first state assembly to begin budget session under COVID-19 shadow

 Hyderabad, June 16: Andhra Pradesh Legislature became the first state Assembly in the country to hold its sitting under the shadow of the COVID-19 pandemic as the Budget Session began on Tuesday amid unprecedented measures.